 The Company received a letter dated April 13, 2015, from counsel for Sigma Tau Pharma Ltd regarding the agreement dated November 9, 2009 (the "Agreement") between the Company and Sigma-Tau Pharmaceuticals, Inc., Defiante Farmaceutica, S.A. and Sigma-Tau Finanzaria, S.P.A. (collectively "Sigma-Tau").
-In its letter, Sigma-Tau alleges that it is entitled to offset \$826,128 (the "Claim") in rebate payments earned in the fourth quarter of 2014 and paid in the first quarter of 2015 that would otherwise be due the Company as royalty payments under the Agreement.
+In its letter, Sigma-Tau alleges that it is entitled to offset \$826,128.01 in rebate payments that would otherwise be due the Company as royalty payments under the Agreement.
 Sigma-Tau claims that the offset represents the amount by which the net rebate exceeds the reserve for such payments on the balance sheet and is allowed pursuant to the Indemnity provisions of the Agreement.
 By letter dated April 28, 2015, the Company replied that the offset was not allowed under the Agreement, and that in any event, it was time-barred.
 Sigma-Tau is not asserting that there is any liability beyond an offset against royalties that are otherwise due.
+The Company believes that the offset is without merit and intends to vigorously contest the offset.